There are a number of signs that your job interview went badly or you didn’t get the job after an interview, and also some signs it went well.

 If they’re highly interested, they’ll want to sell their job and attract you, just like you’re trying to sell yourself to them.

-So if the employer des very little to tell you about the position or what you’d be doing in the role, it’s a sign that either:
+So if the employer does little to tell you about the position or what you’d be doing in the role, it’s a sign that either:

 Judge this sign based on who you spoke with, though.
 If you had an interview with a low-level HR person, they may just be there to cover some basics with you (like going over your resume).
 And then in the next interview, the hiring manager will explain the role better.